Destinations, South Carolina, Travel, USA

 Hotel Trundle

 It’s hard to believe that the hotel has only been open since 2018 (with a pandemic in the mix!), as it feels very much like a staple in the city.
-Stepping through the lobby doors is a bit like stepping into your chic cousin’s home – it’s tastefully decorated with local art and photos, you’re offered a welcome drink upon arrival, and you start to feel like a weight has been removed from your shoulders so you can just relax (plus it smells so nice).
+Stepping through the lobby doors is a bit like stepping into your chic cousin’s home—it’s tastefully decorated with local art and photos, you’re offered a welcome drink upon arrival, and you start to feel like a weight has been removed from your shoulders so you can just relax (plus it smells so nice).

-That feeling carries you right to your room, which, if it’s anything like our Trundle King Room, skews industrial without feeling cold.
-Although the inclusion of a ceiling fan in the room was a very cool thing (seriously?
-When is the last time you stayed at a hotel with a fan?
-It’s such a nice touch for light sleepers).
 Other in-room amenities include robes and slippers, an open wardrobe with an iron and ironing board, a large television, a mini-fridge and microwave, a single-serve coffeemaker, and MOMO Shampoo and Conditioner from Davines (which I definitely regret not asking housekeeping if they could slip me a second set…).
 And I loved the little quirky touches like the dinosaur keys, the shadow-puppet wallpaper, and the do not disturb sign.
 If you happen to get a room near the lobby, don’t skip strolling through the rest of the hotel to check out the artwork.

-Hotel Trundle Breakfast
+Hotel Trundle Breakfast with a bagel and avocado toast

 Alyssa eating a bagel in bed

-Our stay at Hotel Trundle was really such a highlight of this trip – and it will be the first place we look when searching for accommodations in Columbia (especially as they are adding a new wing, delightfully called the Flutter Wing!).
+Our stay at Hotel Trundle was really such a highlight of this trip and it will be the first place we look when searching for accommodations in Columbia (especially as they are adding a new wing, delightfully called the Flutter Wing!).
 If you’re looking to book as well, here are just a few more things to know before you do: Parking is $18 per day, and at peak times they offer complimentary valet parking.
 The lot behind the hotel might be a little bit of a tight squeeze if you’re self-parking a larger vehicle.
-The hotel offers several ways for guests to enhance their stay through add-on packages; head here to learn more.
-And if you’re just looking for a good deal, they run specials from time to time.
-Check out their offers page before you hit submit!

 WITH MORE TIME IN COLUMBIA